little-brother/anomaly-detector/README.md

 	url: 'http://127.0.0.1:8000',
 	data: JSON.stringify({
 		options: {
+			// one of: linear, linearthroughorigin, exponential, logarithmic, power, polynomial
 			regression: 'polynomial',
 			degree: 5,
+			// one of: sigma, iqr, mad, md
 			outlier: 'md'
 		},
 		// first element of each pair is unix timestamp